 Available from Amazon to ship to the USA and the rest of the world you too can be hitting these balls next time you play.

 No 2 – John Rahm – Taylor Made TP5x

 Just like the world number 1 John Rahm also chooses to hit the TP5x.

 No 3 – Jordan Speith – Titleist Pro V1x

 Titleist golf ambassador Jordan Speith is the only player in the top 3 not hitting the Taylor made.
 His choice of golf ball is the top of the range titleist Pro V1x.

 These balls come with some snazzy tech like “spherically-tiled 328 tetrahedral dimple design “.
-Which basically means it has 328 dimples all perfectly positioned from the centre (we’ve not counted to check!).
+Which basically means it has 328 dimples all perfectly positioned from the center (we’ve not counted to check!).
 The range actually comes as a choice of 2 balls with very similar technology, just the x is slightly softer for more distance but the standard Pro V has a lower flight and less iron spin – designed for different types of golfer.

-As an 18 handicapper I’d personally hit the Pro V rather than the Vx as I don’t need the extra iron spin.
+As an 18 handicapper, I’d personally hit the Pro V rather than the Vx as I don’t need the extra iron spin.
 If you want to be hitting balls like a professional then both the V and the Vx would meet your standards.